 - Before going to bed, sip Organic Vata Tea in warm milk.
 Or try the Slumber Time Tea.
 Both the Blissful Sleep herbal supplement and the Worry Free herbal supplement nourish Prana Vata, which regulates mental activity.

 Meditate: The daily practice of Transcendental Meditation can not only drive stress out of your mind, but also change your life in dramatic ways.
-Extensive research on this meditation technique has established that just 20 minutes, twice a day of TM® are a great way to balance mind and body, increase productivity, enhance personal relations and indeed one's entire approach to life.
+Extensive research on this meditation technique has established that practicing TM® just 20 minutes, twice a day, is a great way to balance mind and body, increase productivity, enhance personal relations and indeed one's entire approach to life.

 The sole purpose of these articles is to provide information about the tradition of ayurveda.
 This information is not intended for use in the diagnosis, treatment, cure or prevention of any disease.
 If you have any serious acute or chronic health concern, please consult a trained health professional who can fully assess your needs and address them effectively.
 If you are seeking the medical advice of a trained ayurvedic expert, call or e-mail us for the number of a physician in your area.
 Check with your doctor before taking herbs or using essential oils when pregnant or nursing.